elmopps/Aarikka-D2C-Skincare-Brand/README.md

 A full-stack D2C skincare e-commerce website built with Next.js 14, PostgreSQL (Supabase), Prisma, and NextAuth.
 Live at **[aarikka.vercel.app](https://aarikka.vercel.app)**.

-> **Course project** — Built as a hands-on exercise for the [Advanced AI Product Management for PMs](https://www.pmcurve.com/program/advanced-ai-for-pms) program by PMCurve.
-A 12-week course designed for Product Managers to learn how to build and lead AI products — from foundational concepts to deployment.
-This project covers the "build it yourself" module: taking a product idea from requirements all the way to a live, working website.
+> **Course project** — Built as a hands-on exercise to build and lead AI products — from foundational concepts to deployment.

 ---